Work With Us

 Strategic Grants

-As we progress and build on the momentum of our previous milestones as an organization, the Foundation will be more focused through its strategic grants program, investing in areas that best align with our values and goals.
-This program, started in 2019, has allowed us to amplify our impact in the Rochester community by deepening our relationships with organizations that are committed to building power for marginalized groups and listening closely to collective action groups, grassroots organizations, and individuals and families focused on and/or affected by poverty.
+As we progress and build on the momentum of our previous milestones as an organization, the Foundation has been more focused through its strategic grants program, investing in areas that best align with our values and goals.
+This program, started in 2019, has allowed us to amplify our impact in the Rochester community by deepening our relationships with organizations that are committed to building power for marginalized groups and by listening closely to collective action groups, grassroots organizations, and individuals and families focused on and/or affected by poverty.

 2/